Oil Prices Recover Slightly, but Glut Fears Persist

 Continue Reading Below

-For the week, though, U.S. prices are down 2.5% and global prices are down 1.8%, both on pace for their fourth-straight losing week.
+That wasn't enough to overcome large losses from earlier this week, leaving U.S. prices down 2.4% and global prices down 1.6% over the last five sessions.
+Both are no on fourth-week losing streaks, the longest for U.S. oil since December 2015 and for global oil since November.

-Prices were getting some "minimal support" Friday morning from a slightly weaker dollar and higher investor risk sentiment, according to Giovanni Staunovo, a commodity analyst at UBS.
-Traders who bet on falling prices are also likely closing out trades ahead of the weekend, which would help prices as they buy back contracts they sold, said Gene McGillian, research manager at Tradition Energy.
+Prices got "minimal support" Friday morning from a slightly weaker dollar and higher investor risk sentiment, according to Giovanni Staunovo, a commodity analyst at UBS.
+Bargain buyers probably also helped, as did traders who successfully bet on falling prices then closing out trades ahead of the weekend, analysts said.

-"It's the end of the week and people like to take some money up," he added."
+"People come in and buy because they think that's a pretty low price," with U.S. oil near $44 a barrel, said Andy Lipow, president of Lipow Oil Associates in Houston.
+"But in the physical market we're seeing more ominous signs."

-But both Mr. McGillian and Mr. Staunovo cautioned that likely increases in global production could push prices down by the end of the day.
+Oil fell more than 5% in each of the past two weeks, and hit seven-month lows earlier this week.
+U.S. companies are drilling and producing more, and the weekly rig count from Baker Hughes Inc. reported an increase for the 22nd-straight week.

 Continue Reading Below